pephumin/pebinary.com/_posts/2016-08-05-bank-account.md

 And to further enhancing the banking experience, we have also applied for the account to be accessible with the internet.
 We hope this will give a more flexibility to account usage in the future especially for the balance checking and some quick money transfer.
 But be noted that at this stage, we still do not know if money transfer can be done with the internet access.
 We shall wait and see on this.

-The bank we chose is as expected which is [Kasikorn Bank], the only bank that we always use.
+The bank we chose is as expected which is [Kasikorn Bank] {% include 0-base/ext.html %}, the only bank that we always use.

 ![Kasikorn Bank logo][kbank-logo]

-And we chose the branch that is located in the shopping mall, [Seacon Square] (it is a new branch which is located on the third floor).
+And we chose the branch that is located in the shopping mall, [Seacon Square] {% include 0-base/ext.html %} (it is a new branch which is located on the third floor).
 The key reason we choose the bank branch that is located in the shopping mall is because their operating hours are more flexible and we may be able to have some transactions, if any at all, done **outside** the regular office hours.

 ![Seacon Square logo][seacon-logo]